Chemical attack suspect could be dead or aided by ally, says former officer

 The Met has warned anyone found assisting him will face arrest.

-It comes as questions have been raised over how the suspect, who was granted asylum in the UK after two failed attempts, was able to stay in the country despite being convicted of a sex offence.
+Rishi Sunak insisted he had reformed the asylum system “every which way I can” amid questions over how the suspect, who was granted asylum in the UK after two failed attempts, was able to stay in the country despite being convicted of a sex offence.

+The Government has already taken action to stop people trying to “game the system”, Downing Street said, but was unable to comment further on a live police investigation.

 Police said Ezedi left Newcastle in the early hours of Wednesday and travelled south to London and was in the Tooting area by around 6.30am.